-The village was already populated in Roman and pre-Roman times as evidenced by the numerous archaeological finds found in the area.
+The village was already populated in Roman and pre-Roman times, as evidenced by the numerous archaeological founded in the area.
 Significant is the fragment of lapidary found near the Malino di Ramello farmhouse.

 The birth of the town dates back to the year 1160 under the sovereignty of the Marquises of Turin; it subsequently became a possession of the Marquis of Ivrea from which the families of the counts of Biandrate and the Rivalba originated.

 The Biandrate fought alongside Emperor Federico Barbarossa and gave the territory of Castelnuovo to the Rivalba, their relatives.
-Emperor granted the territory to the Marquises of Monferrato to reward their loyalty.
+The emperor granted the territory to the Marquises of Monferrato to reward their loyalty.